albar965/littlenavmap-manual/src/en/XPCONNECT.rst

    Use the tool `Mac OS - CleanUp Quarantine Flags
    <https://forums.x-plane.org/index.php?/files/file/79828-mac-os-cleanup-quarantine-flags/>`__ to
    clean the flags for all X-Plane plugins.
-Place the downloaded and extracted application in your X-Plane base folder and double click it.
+Place the downloaded and extracted application in your X-Plane base directory and double click it.
 A dialog window showing the number of cleaned flags pops up after running.

 Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~